Rust - The differences between the &str and String types

 }

-You go to your terminal and try to run this program with cargo run
+You go to your terminal and try to run this program with cargo run but it

 doesn’t compile 😅